 That’s why the most profitable niches could change anytime.
-However, what I listed here have higher chances of staying in the long-term.
+However, what I listed here has a higher chance of staying in the long term.

 I wrote a lot of cryptocurrency-related articles back in the day when I was a virtual assistant for a Czech client.
 One of the things I was tasked with was writing articles about Bitcoin, crypto wallets, and many more.